dbgrigsby/Postr/README-ddo3.md

 #### 10/24/2018
+Started testing for Facebook Chat API and Facebook API
+Testing mocks responses from fbchat API
 Started implementing Facebook Chat API
-* User can send messages, images, and files through facebook messenger
+* User can send messages, images, and files through Facebook messenger
 * User can block and unblock people in the chat
 * User can view all messages in a chat
 * User can create chats with friends
 * User can delete chats

 #### 10/17/2018
 Finish the Facebook API implementation